drewlyton/blog-posts/Stop meeting. Start writing./Stop Meeting. Start Writing..md

 So, how can we mitigate the cost of meetings and reduce the risk of them costing more than they are worth?

-## "Purpose" and "Intended Results"
+## My template for meaningful meetings.
 Purposeful meetings are powerful, purposeless meetings are poison.
 To ensure meetings are always created with a strict, well defined objective, I recommend filling out three prompts with each meeting invite: *Purpose*, *Participants* and *Intended Results*.

 ### Purpose